mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > This is the true body, and therefore is observing the body as impure, *which is vividly hopping along*.

 Literally he says “hopping long”, or “jumping along”, or “vividly living.”
-Here it says “transcends pure and impure” – this is okay, I understand it, but literally Dogen Zenji says [something] more alive.
+Here (in the Nishiyama translation) it says “transcends pure and impure” – this is okay, I understand it, but literally Dogen Zenji says [something] more alive.
 The observation of the body as impure is just like something leaping along, vividly, constantly.
 It means you cannot pin it down, because it is leaping.
 Working constantly: your body is leaping, jumping along, living vividly, constantly.

 So that’s why you don’t know.
 Even though you pick up breathing, you don’t know what the breathing is.
 Every moment breathing is different.
 Every day of *sesshin* is different.
 You always expect, “In *this* sesshin, I would like to have a *good* sesshin.”
-Of course, but if you’re jumping into [it], sesshin is not [your] idea, sesshin is something alive.
-Because *you* do it.
-Your human body is something alive.
+Of course!
+But if you’re jumping into [it], sesshin is not [your] idea, sesshin is something alive.
+Because *you* do it, [and] your human body is something alive.
 So [...] finally the sesshin is going in a completely different way from what you have expected.

-So whatever you say – sesshin, or human body, breath, your eyes, the nerves of your eyes, activities, spiritual life – all are something alive.
-And then, you have to observe or contemplate that human body which is vividly living.
+So whatever you say – *sesshin*, or human body, breath, your eyes, the nerves of your eyes, activities, spiritual life – all are something alive.
+And then you have to observe or contemplate that human body which is vividly living.
 Not an idea.
 Not the human body separate from mind.
 Not the human body separate from the trees, birds, or human activities.
 We have to see the human body which is vividly alive: living, jumping, hopping along.
 Because when your body is really hopping along or living, you don’t know what the human body is.

 That is called *transcend*.
 So *transcend* your ideas – your idea of purity or impurity, or good or bad.
 You don’t know, you cannot pin down ...